merenlab/anvio.org/install/index.md

 docker pull meren/anvio:7
 ```

+{:.notice}
+Instead of the version number shown above, you can use ANY version number listed on [this Docker Hub page](https://hub.docker.com/r/meren/anvio/tags).

 This step will take a few minutes and require about 15Gb disk space.
 Once it is done, you can run it the following way:

 ```